Waterfront Connection: Usage

-Currently the only train that uses the waterfront connection is a single inbound morning Raritan Valley Line train to Hoboken, North Jersey Coast Line trains previously used the connection to reach Hoboken with five rush hour trains in each direction originating/terminating at Hoboken.
+For years, the only train that uses the waterfront connection is a single inbound morning Raritan Valley Line train to Hoboken, North Jersey Coast Line trains previously used the connection to reach Hoboken with five rush hour trains in each direction originating/terminating at Hoboken.
 However since 2020 all trains to and from Hoboken on the North Jersey Coast Line have been cancelled and now originate and terminate exclusively at New York Penn Station.
+Since August 30, 2026, when NJT updated they're schedules, train 2406, the only revenue train using the Waterfront connection, was cut, and replaced by train 5406, now terminating at Newark Penn Station.
+This train still continues to Hoboken as a non-revenue train, and returns to Newark Penn as a non-revenue later the same day.
 The Waterfront Connection allows diesel trains to operate direct from Hoboken to Bay Head, the last stop on the North Jersey Coast Line.
 Since the North Jersey Coast Line's electrification ends at Long Branch, rush hour passengers south of Long Branch can take diesel trains all the way to Hoboken or change at Newark Penn Station for service to New York City.
 As of 2015, the ALP-45DP has allowed the introduction of one-seat rides from New York Penn Station all the way to Bay Head.